STANDARD SUPP0RT AGREEMENT

 6.2 Term.
 The term of this Agreement (the “Term”) commences on the last date of signature of the first Order Form and shall remain in effect until the Subscription Periods on all Order Forms have expired or the date of termination of this Agreement under its terms, whichever is earlier.

 (a) Either Party (the “Non-Breaching Party”) may terminate this Agreement upon written notice to the other Party (the “Breaching Party”) if the Breaching Party does not cure its material breach of the Agreement within thirty (30) days of written notice from the Non-Breaching Party stating its intent to terminate and describing the breach with reasonable particularity.
-Nonpayment by Client of any amount within thirty (30) days of the due date constitutes material breach, subject to the overdue payment resolution procedures set forth in Section 5 above.
+Nonpayment by Client of any amount, other than for disputes initiated under 5.5 above, within thirty (30) days of the due date constitutes material breach, subject to the overdue payment resolution procedures set forth in Section 5 above.
 Reference to the unpaid amount and invoice constitutes sufficiently reasonable particularity for the notice of breach.

 (b) Visibility may terminate this Agreement upon written notice in the event of filing of a petition in bankruptcy of Client, or commencement of a receivership or similar proceeding based on the insolvency of Client.